 Active employer coverage means you are still actively working, not retired.
 In this scenario, you have the right to remain on your employer’s group health insurance plan if you choose.
 Your Medicare benefits can coordinate with that coverage.
 HOW it coordinates depends on the size of your employer.

 Most active employees with group coverage enroll in Part A because it is premium-free if you have worked at least ten years.
 Part A can coordinate to lower your costs if you have a hospital stay.
 For example, let’s say your employer health plan has a $3000 deductible.
-The Medicare Part A hospital deductible is $1316 in 2017.
-So if you have both your employer insurance and Part A, and you incur a bill for a hospital stay, you will only be out $1316.
+The Medicare Part A hospital deductible is $1,408 in 2020.
+So if you have both your employer insurance and Part A, and you incur a bill for a hospital stay, you will only be out $1,408.
 Medicare pays the rest of any Part A services.